'Growing confident life long learners who strive to achieve their personal best.'

 - 4 places in Year 7

-If you live in the home zone and have not yet signalled your intention to enrol your child later this year, please contact the school immediately to assist us to plan appropriately.
+If you live in the home zone and have not yet signalled your intention to enrol your child for next year, please contact the school immediately to assist us to plan appropriately.

 Enrolment Zone Map